SaschaC/datascience-portfolio/hospital comparison/README.md

 This repo contains two files from the website:
-* outcome-of-care-measures.csv: Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals.
+* outcome-of-care-measures.csv: Contains information about 30-day mortality and readmission rates for heart attacks, heart failure, and pneumonia for over 4,000 hospitals (from 2012).
 * Hospital_Revised_Flatfiles.pdf: Descriptions of the variables in each file (i.e the code book).
 This document contains information about many other files that are not included in this repo.